Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Introduction

 We propose a new method for estimating the score vector and observed information matrix using a novel implementation of a kernel density estimation technique \citep{West}, with Rao-Blackwellisation to reduce the Monte Carlo error of our estimates.
-The result is a linear-time algorithm which has substantially smaller Monte Carlo variance than the linear-time algorithm of \cite{Poyiadjis2011} -- with empirical results showing the Monte Carlo variance of the estimate of the score vector increases only linearly with time.
+The result is a linear-time algorithm which has substantially smaller Monte Carlo variance than the linear-time algorithm of \cite{Poyiadjis2011} and notable improvements over the fixed-lag smoother \citep{Olsson2008a} -- with empirical results showing the Monte Carlo variance of the estimate of the score vector increases only linearly with time.
 Furthermore, unlike standard uses of kernel density estimation, we derive results showing that our method is robust to the choice of bandwidth.
-For any fixed bandwidth our approach can lead to methods that consistently estimate the parameters as both the number of time-points and the number of particles go to infinity.
+For any fixed bandwidth our approach can consistently estimate the parameters as both the number of time-points and the number of particles go to infinity.

-Our final algorithm has similarities with the fixed-lag smoother of \cite{Dahlin2013c}, in terms of using shrinkage to help control the Monte Carlo error of estimates of the score vector.
-However, the derivation of our approach in terms of Rao-Blackwellisation of a kernel density estimate enables us to correct for this approximation when obtaining estimates of the observed information matrix.
-Empirical results on a challenging eight parameter nonlinear model show that these more accurate estimates can lead to an order of magnitude improvement in the rate of convergence when implementing a gradient ascent scheme to find the maximum likelihood estimates.
+Our final algorithm has similarities with the fixed-lag smoother of \cite{Dahlin2013c}, in terms of reducing the Monte Carlo error in the score and observed information estimates.
+However, one of the key advantages of our approach using Rao-Blackwellisation and kernel density estimation is that we are able to better approximate the observed information matrix, which in turn leads to faster and more accurate parameter estimation.
+A recently proposed linear time algorithm by \cite{westerborn2014}, supported by theoretical results \citep{Olsson2014}, could be also be used, but is not tested here.
+Finally, compared to competing methods, empirical results on a challenging eight parameter nonlinear model show that our algorithm produces more consistent parameter estimates, with an order of magnitude improvement in the rate of convergence.